- All Topics

 "Which extreme operating condition most affects lubrication: high temperatures, low temperatures, excessive vibration, dusty environments, etc.?"

 Heavy dirt and dust-filled environments can weigh profoundly on a lubricant due to the high risk of particle contamination, which is the primary cause of equipment failures.
 This type of contamination most frequently takes place when airborne or stagnant particles gain access to the lubrication system through open ports and hatches, especially in systems with negative pressure.
 Studies have found that half of a bearing’s loss of usefulness can be attributed to mechanical wear.
 This wear, which occurs through surface abrasion, fatigue and adhesion, is often the result of particle contamination.
 This particle-induced wear makes up roughly 80 percent of all wear that happens over the equipment’s lifespan.
+Contaminant ingression is difficult to prevent; however, the best way to promote lubricant longevity is to ensure it is clean when it enters the machine.
+Prefiltering oil and dispensing grease through a single-point lubricator are a few ways to ensure lubricants enter the machine in optimal condition, prolonging equipment life.

 Equipment that is subjected to wet conditions can also experience lubrication-related failures.
 When moisture appears in lubricants, it can take three different forms: emulsified, dissolved and free.
 The specific form will depend on the amount of moisture, the lubricant and the application.
 Over time, moisture can affect oxidation, lubricant film strength and load-carrying ability, among other parameters.